cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 end ;
 ```

-Examples of loops that can be unrolled on `aggressive` optimization level:
+Examples of loops that can be unrolled on `advanced` optimization level:

 ```
 // An operation different from add and sub is supported